Adam-92/pureJS_shop_app/README.md

 The project was made in pure JavaScript.
 It shows a furniture store.
 Selected furniture goes to the cart (local storage), where we can increase their number, remove it individually or completely.
-For the purposes of the project, I put a few example objects on the Contentful platform, from where after loading the DOM tree, the data is downloaded asynchronously.
+For the purposes of the project, I put a few example objects on the Contentful platform, from where after loading the DOM tree, the data is downloaded.

 The project contains:
 - response handling using fetch